Bureau

 4. in the right tone of voice

-The keys to effectively delivering on an editorial strategy like that are defining your story in relation to your audiences’ attention diet; having a clear “villain” in your story, no matter how silly (and know that you’re also the “villain” to somebody’s “hero”); consistently delivering on your core premise (which might simply be a dancing banana); and being realistic about the fact that people won’t pay attention if it’s not interesting and relevant to them.
+The keys to effectively delivering on an editorial strategy like that are defining your story in relation to your audiences’ attention diet; having a clear “villain” in your story, no matter how silly (and know that you’re also the “villain” to somebody’s “hero”); consistently delivering on your core premise (which might simply be a dancing banana, and that is great); and being realistic about the fact that people won’t pay attention if it’s not interesting and relevant to them.

 Relevant + interesting = timely + timeless.